By Laura | February 7, 2009

 24. Make the most of power outages.
 During a recent power outage, we all sat together in the kitchen.
 Since we were bored (no technology!) and had to use candlelight to light the kitchen, we used the candles to make s’mores.
 Seriously.
 It was one of our best nights ever.
 More tips for making indoor s’mores here.

 25. Exercise together.
-I exercise at home using a yoga mat.
+I exercise at home using a yoga mat which was bought online with free amazon gift card codes.
 My kids love to watch me exercise and they love even more trying to imitate what I’m doing on our extra mat.